-\Box (EPSD1) Services for additional information regarding this service.
-This service is available for children from birth to 21 years of age. • Guidelines for Medical Necessity Admission to Psychosocial Rehabilitation Co ntinued Stay Di scharge 4 All criteria must be met: All criteria must be met: Ar ny one of criteria 1-6 must be met: The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM; AND 1.
-The child/youth continues to meet admission criteria; AND 1.
-The child/youth no longer meets admission criteria and/or meets criteria for another level of care, either more or less intensive; OR The child/youth is likely to benefit from and respond to the service to prevent the onset or the worsening of symptoms; AND The service is needed to meet rehabilitative goals by restoring, rehabilitating, and/or supporting a child/youth's functional level to 2.
-The child/youth shows evidence of engagement toward resolution of symptoms but has not fully reached established service goals and there is expectation that if the service continues, the child/youth will continue to improve; AND 2.
-The child/youth has successfully met the specific goals outlined in the treatment plan for discharge; OR
+Please refer to "Medicaid State Plan Children and Family Support and Treatment Services Provider Manual for Children's BH Early and Periodic Screening and Diagnostic Treatment (EPSDT) Services" for additional information regarding this service.
+This service is available for children from birth to 21 years of age.

+ı Guidelines for Medical Necessity Admission to Psychosocial Rehabilitation nued Stay Discharge Discharge All criteria must be met: iteria must be met: Any one of crite Any one of criteria 1-6 must be met: The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM; AND ND criteria and/o uth no longer meets admission or meets criteria for another level er more or less intensive; OR The child/youth is likely to benefit from and respond to the service to prevent the onset or the worsening of symptoms; AND The service is needed to meet rehabilitative goals by restoring, rehabilitating, and/or supporting a child/youth's functional level to uth has successfully met the ls outlined in the treatment plan e; OR